antleaf/rioxx/webroot/content/profiles/v3-0-rc-1/rioxxterms_grant.md

 Where ***the resource*** has been funded by more than one funder a separate *rioxxterms:grant* property **MUST** be added for each.
 Similarly, where several grant IDs provided by the same funder have been attached to ***the resource***, a separate *rioxxterms:grant* property **MUST** be added for each.

-This means that it is permissible for a given *funder_name* or *funder_id* to appear in multiple instances of the *rioxxterms:grant* property in a single RIOXX metadata record.
+This means that it is permissible for a given *funder_name* or *funder_id* to appear in multiple instances of the *rioxxterms:grant* property in a single Rioxx metadata record.